 It’s true that traditional German food is heavy on the meat.
 However, in recent years, the country has embraced vegetarian and vegan cuisine, and today it is almost always possible to find several delicious vegetarian options on every restaurant menu.
 Sometimes this means the restaurant will adapt a typical German dish, while other times you’ll get to sample foods from across the globe, thanks to Germany’s diverse immigrant community.
+Either way, there’s amazing German vegetarian food right across the country.

 Breakfast for a Vegetarian in Germany